Ports of Call

 From Calica shuttles can transport visitors to Cancun.
 From the Cancun Pier or downtown a host of taxies are available although much of the city and resort area is within easy walking distance.
 A ferry or regular buses are great for longer excursions outside of Cancun.

-Beaches are the main attraction in Cancun, although one is not particularly nicer than another, and they often include every dreamable water activity such as speed boating and scuba diving.
+Beaches are the main attraction in Cancun, although no one is particularly nicer than another.
+On most beaches, you'll be able to partake in every conceivable water activity, from speed boating to scuba diving.
 The most popular inland attractions are a choice of golf courses although there are also great trips to ancient Mayan ruins such as Tulum and Chichen Itza.
 Huge shopping complexes are enticing and despite its spring break reputation, the nightlife is lively and appropriate for all ages.

 Peter's Restaurante - good Mexican food at reasonable prices